Inside vs Outside Sales: The Ultimate Comparative Guide

 Yeah, us too.

-In short, that’s direct sales–often associated with multi-level or network marketing and parties like that.
+In short, that's direct sales, often associated with multi-level or network marketing and parties like that.

 The real definition of direct sales is selling a product (or service) in a non-retail setting.

 Direct sales are still a lucrative selling tactic for industries like B2B despite the semi-negative connotation.
-Because it removes the intermediaries like wholesalers and distribution centers, product prices can be lower than other sales types.
+Because it removes the intermediaries like wholesalers and distribution centers, product prices can be lower than in other sales types.

-A product goes from manufacturer to the company, to the sales rep, and straight to the consumer with direct sales.
+A product goes from the manufacturer to the company, to the sales rep, and straight to the consumer with direct sales.

-Consultative sales
+Consultative Sales

 This type of selling centers around piquing customer curiosity.